Click on Text Link to Read Online

 Focus Verses: Deuteronomy 15:7-11

-Be careful not to harbor this wicked thought: "The seventh year, the
+careful not to harbor this wicked thought: "The seventh year, the year

-year for canceling debts, is near," so that you do not show ill will
+for canceling debts, is near," so that you do not show ill will toward

-toward your needy brother and give him nothing.
-He may then appeal to
+your needy brother and give him nothing.
+He may then appeal to the LORD

-the LORD against you, and you will be found guilty of sin.
-10
+against you, and you will be found guilty of sin.
+10 Give

-Give generously to him and do so without a grudging heart; then
+generously to him and do so without a grudging heart; then because of

-because of this the LORD your God will bless you in all your work and
+this the LORD your God will bless you in all your work and in everything

-There will always be poor people in the land.
-Therefore I command you
+will always be poor people in the land.
+Therefore I command you to be

-to be openhanded toward your brothers and toward the poor and needy
+openhanded toward your brothers and toward the poor and needy in your

 of the truly astounding aspects of the Mosaic Law is its concern for